 American Cancer Society

-Siena's newest partner has the broadest scope of student-athlete and staff involvement.
+Siena's partnership with American Cancer Society has the broadest scope of student-athlete and staff involvement.
 From the charitable annual Coaches vs. Cancer Basket Ball in downtown Albany each fall to the many Pink Zone games orchestrated by our women's sports teams, involvement with the American Cancer Society is an integral part of the Saints in the Community program.
-The Capital Region Action Against Breast Cancer (CRABB) - a non-profit organization that works in tandem with ACS has a long standing partnership with Siena's women's basketball program.
+The C.R Wood Cancer Center at Glens Falls Hospital - a non-profit organization that works in tandem with ACS has a new partnership with Siena's women's basketball program.
 The Metro Atlantic Athletic Conference has also helped create opportunities to visibly promote our efforts to help combat the deadly disease through its annual Pink Zone games.

 The newly redesigned Adopt-A-School program is a community initiative intended to motivate area elementary students through interaction with Siena's student-athletes.
 Members of Siena's athletic teams interact with designated schools throughout the year.
 In addition to providing guidance and leadership to area youths, Siena's student athletes learn first hand the value of volunteering in the community.
 The elementary students can find that learning is fun as teachers incorporate Siena Athletics into class lesson plans (i.e. using statistics for math assignments, or writing the players for English).